okanozdemir/aws-serverless-csv-app/README.md

 # aws-serverless-csv-app
-An AWS Lambda function which works as a CSV importer into AWS DynamoDB
+An AWS CDK project which works as a CSV importer into AWS DynamoDB via AWS Lambda functions